pop up description layer

 #86-24561

 A/C crashed at Skelly Stagefield near Opp while attempting a roll-on landing.
-On touchdown, A/C landed hard and M/R flexed down and struck the T/R driveshaft.
-IP died of massive head injuries on 12MAR07.
+A/C approached too fast and not properly aligned with runway.
+A/C landed hard and M/R flexed down and struck the T/R driveshaft.
+IP died of massive head injuries on 12MAR07. |

 20 JAN 07